WGLab/DeepMod/README.md

 The input of DeepMod is Nanopore long read data together a refrence genome.

+## Installation
+Please refer to [Usage](https://github.com/WGLab/DeepMod/blob/master/docs/Install.md) for how to install DeepMod.

 ## Usage

 Please refer to [Usage](https://github.com/WGLab/DeepMod/blob/master/docs/Usage.md) for how to use DeepMod.